 Any victim that has an aortic dissection should receive immediate medical attention as this is a life-threatening emergency.
 Any failure to provide medical attention could result in not only damage to the lining of the heart, but also death. if a patient does not die from an aortic dissection they may suffer permanent brain damage, a heart attack, organ failure, hypoxic-ischemic encephalopathy, bowel infarctions, kidney, and liver failure, gangrene, dead intestines, or other medical complications.

 As an aortic dissection is a life-threatening situation, any of the following signs or symptoms should create an urgency to take the victim to an emergency room immediately.
 The symptoms of an aortic dissection include sharp stabbing pain in the chest, pain under the sternum or chest bone, pain in the shoulder, neck, abdomen, hips, or jaw.
 Other signs may include fainting, dizziness, leg pain, nausea, paralysis on one side of the body, shortness of breath, sweating, weakness, rapid weak pulse, anxiety, or other symptoms mimicking a stroke.
 It is critical to understand the risk of dying increases as much as 3% every single hour until treatment is actually received.

 Contact an Experienced Car Accident Attorney Today

 If you suffered an aortic dissection following a car accident, visiting with an experienced car accident attorney can help you understand how to pursue justice and receive compensation for your injuries and losses.
-Contact an experienced attorney at Groth Law at (414) 768-2727 for a free consultation today, and learn how we can help you with your case.
+Contact an experienced Milwaukee car accident lawyer at Groth Law at (414) 768-2727 for a free consultation today, and learn how we can help you with your case.